dwkrueger2/rackspace-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 Run the following command to allow remote access to the mysql server:

     sudo ufw allow mysql

+Note: you may have to edit the /etc/mysql/mysql.conf.d/mysqld.cnf  file and change:
+    bind-address = 127.0.0.1
+to
+    bind-address = 0.0.0.0

 ### Start the MySQL service